Fibromyalgia & Chronic Fatigue Syndrome – Part I

 Hypothalamic dysfunction and decreased energy production are hallmarks of chronic fatigue syndrome and fibromyalgia, the hypothalamus is the center of our sleep/wake cycles, temperature regulation, autonomic function (i.e.-blood pressure maintenance and digestive function), pain response and hormone levels just to name a few.
 The insults listed above over time can wreak havoc on your brain, centering on the HPAG axis.
 For this part of the brain to work properly, a lot of energy in the form of ATP is needed.
 The human brain uses about 30% of our consumed calories.
 Muscle function as well requires large amounts of ATP, it requires more ATP for muscles to relax than to contract.

 With the dysfunctions and insults above, the symptoms of chronic fatigue syndrome and fibromyalgia become evident:

 - Low blood pressure

 - Mood swings

 - Pain/tactile sensitivity

-Hopefully the above primer helps you to understand a little about FM/CFS.
+Hopefully the above is a clear explanation of Chronic Fatigue Syndrome and Fibromyalgia from a functional medicine doctor.
 Below/Attached is a short form questionnaire meant to help you see what systems may be involved and as a help to your personal health care practitioner.

 In Part II, I will discuss treatment options that you can discuss with your personal licensed health care practitioner.